-- 2. Select the More Settings tab to enter the More Settings interface, as shown in Figure 9.
-15. - 3.
-Check the checkbox of Enable High-speed Download.
+- 1. Enter the Network Settings interface. - Menu > Configuration > Network - 2.
+Select the More Settings tab to enter the More Settings interface, as shown in Figure 9.
+16. - Check the checkbox of Enable High-speed Download.
 And click the OK button in the pop-up message box to confirm the settings.